 With regard to the Institution's mechanism for well-planned curriculum delivery and documentation, it is imperative to bring out the fact that the authority of designing of the syllabus of theory and practical courses rests with the University which this Institution is affiliated to.
-The syllabus, topics included to study, number of hours required to complete the topics / syllabus, the date of External examinations, the declaration of results, in other words, almost everything in this regard is decided by the affiliating University i.e. Vinoba Bhave University, Hazaribag.
+The syllabus, topics included to study, number of hours required to complete the topics / syllabus, the date of Internal and External examinations, the declaration of results, in other words, almost everything in this regard is decided by the affiliating University i.e. Vinoba Bhave University, Hazaribag.
 However, some of the members of teaching staff are invited to be members on the Board of Studies constituted by the affiliating University.
 Such members provide the feedback and precious suggestions to the BoS for designing appropriate syllabi for the learners.
-The BoS of the affiliating University values such suggestions and tries to incorporate them in the curriculum.
+The BoS of the affiliating University values such suggestions and incorporates them in the curriculum.
 At the level of the Institution, emphasis is given on the implementation of the syllabus in its letter and spirit and achieving the goals projected in the curriculum.
-The syllabus is completed in the classes with the help of learner-centric techniques.
+The teaching plan is prepared at the beginning of the session and the syllabus is taught in the classes with the help of learner-centric techniques.
 Most of teachers use 'chalk and talk method' and ICT tools simultaneously to teach.
 However, the teachers of the Vocation Degree Courses (B. Sc.
 In Bio-Technology, B. Sc.
 In Computer Applications and Bachelor of Business Administration) compulsorily use LCD, PPTs, etc. To achieve the projected outcomes of the syllabus, experiments are held regularly in the laboratories.
-The students are assigned simple and cost-effective projects like making working models, preparing charts.
-A couple of departments such as the Departments of Geography and Sociology take the students out on excursion, study tour or for field work which are usually prescribed in their syllabus.
+The students are assigned simple and costeffective projects like making working models, preparing charts.
+A couple of departments such as the Departments of Geography and Sociology take the students out on excursion, study tour or for field work.
 The shortage of teaching staff is dealt with by making alternative arrangements such as appointing part-time teachers or inviting guest teachers.
 The co-curricular and extra-curricular activities viz. participation in the activities of NCC, NSS, social extension, cultural and sports activities also help in achieving the aims and objectives of the curriculum.
-The documentation of the records in the Institution, however, is
+The documentation of the records in the Institution, however, is not appreciable.